GalaxAlign: Mimicking Citizen Scientists' Multimodal Guidance for Galaxy Morphology Analysis: Introduction

 As a result, astronomical foundation models have typically relied on pretraining with large-scale astronomical datasets \cite{lintott2011galaxy, willett2013galaxy, dieleman2015rotation, lanusse2023astroclip}.
 These models are trained from scratch using extensive domain-specific datasets and subsequently fine-tuned for downstream tasks, overlooking the potential benefits of adapting publicly available vision foundation models that are pre-trained on natural datasets.
 Moreover, annotating galaxy images heavily depends on the efforts of experts and volunteers, requiring significant human resources and time \cite{jimenez2023czsl, walmsley2020galaxy, lanusse2023astroclip}.
 Therefore, there is a pressing need for a method that reduces reliance on large domain-specific datasets and directly utilizes readily available pre-trained models trained on natural image data.

-Based on the above observations, this work aims to investigate whether a galaxy model extended from pre-trained foundation models on natural image data can reduce the reliance on large astronomical datasets.
-To address this need, we introduce \textbf{GalaxAlign}, a tri-modal fine-tuning framework that adapts pre-trained CLIP models \cite{radford2021learning} for galaxy morphology analysis by integrating schematic symbols, textual descriptions, and galaxy images.
+To address this need, we introduce \textbf{GalaxAlign}, a tri-modal framework that adapts pre-trained CLIP models \cite{radford2021learning} for galaxy morphology analysis by integrating schematic symbols, textual descriptions, and galaxy images.
 Since human amateur volunteers can label astronomical images based on their knowledge learned from textual descriptions and schematic diagrams, we believe that these modalities can also assist models pre-trained on general datasets in performing classification tasks on astronomical images.

 Specifically, GalaxAlign employs a two-stage fine-tuning approach: In the first stage, galaxy images and schematic symbols are input into a shared image encoder, while textual descriptions are processed by a separate text encoder.
 This stage enables the image encoder to learn a shared representation of galaxy features from both symbolic and photographic images.
 In the second stage, GalaxAlign transfers the parameters from the shared encoder in Stage 1 to initialize a separate symbol encoder, enabling each encoder to specialize in a single modality—images, symbols, or text.
 This parameter transfer leverages the shared encoder’s foundational understanding of galaxy morphology, learned from both images and schematic symbols in Stage 1, as a strong starting point for Stage 2.
 The second stage fine-tuning aligns each modality for more precise feature embedding by focusing each encoder on its unique input.